 Do you know which route you’re taking?

 Think about your usual route.
 If it’s not on main roads, there’s every chance the roads will be snowier and more treacherous.
-Main roads are more likely to have been gritted and the volume of traffic will probably have helped to melt the snow.
+Main roads are more likely to have been gritted and the volume of traffic will probably have helped to melt the snow which will make driving in snow easier.

 Keep your distance